-The best program occurs when everyone shares responsibility for their protection.
-For that to happen, all employees must know they are helping to develop the program.
+The best safety programs occur when everyone shares responsibility for their personal safety.
+For that to happen, all employees must know they are helping to develop a program.
 Employees at all levels should be actively involved in finding and correcting safety and health problems.
 In other words, effective safety and health programs involve the employee who has a stake in its success.

 Below is a list of examples of employee involvement in a safety and health program.

 Employee participation means they are encouraged to participate fully in the safety and health program.
 That includes the review and investigation of injuries and illnesses, periodic workplace inspections, regular safety and health meetings, and recommendations to the employer with respect to the administration of the program elements.
 Effective employee involvement includes the right of employees to ask for outside opinions and information on safety and health questions that are related to the workplace.

 Effective communication is essential for a successful program.
 Everyone with a stake in worker health should have knowledge of what is being done and why it's important to them and their co-workers.
 Management should also provide periodic updates to employees and needs to keep the program visible through data-driven reports.

 An important concept in communications is the Two-Level Theory, which states that in any communications process, messages are sent and received on two levels.

 It's important to know that a person will be more affected by how you say something (relationship level communication), for instance, the tone of your voice than by what you say (content level communication).

 If you are a safety committee representative, think about the relationship set up between you and your co-workers.
 What happens when you receive their concerns and suggestions, report them to the safety committee, but fail to provide feedback in a timely manner?
 Aren't you ignoring them?
 That's the worst of all possible responses.
 Make sure you get back with your co-workers as soon as possible to let them know the status of their concerns or suggestions.
 This is probably your most important job as a safety committee representative.